-The replacement seals for a Fluidmaster fill valve are widely available at home centers and hardware stores.
+Replacement seals for Fluidmaster fill valves are widely available at home centers and hardware stores.
 You should have no trouble finding one.
 And while you're at it, pick up an extra to have on hand the next time you have a problem.
 They are very inexpensive.

-- Hold the fill valve shaft and push the float cup up towards the top of the fill valve.
-While holding the shaft body with one hand, use the other hand to turn the cap on top of the fill valve counterclockwise 1/8 of a turn.
-Pushing down on the cap while turning can help it turn easier.
-The top should pop off and you can then get to the seal inside.
+- Loosen the plastic cap on the top of the fill valve: Wrap one hand around the fill valve shaft, then slide it up to push the float cup (the large plastic cylinder that slides on the valve shaft) up towards the top of the fill valve, and grasp the shaft firmly.
+Use your other hand to turn the cap on top of the fill valve counterclockwise 1/8 of a turn.
+It may help to push down on the cap while turning.

 - Lift the cap from the top of the valve and set it aside.
 The valve seal is inside the cap.